-The Federal Demonstration Partnership is a cooperative initiative among 10 federal agencies and 155 institutional recipients of federal funds for Phase VI.
-Our Chair and Vice-Chair are Cynthia Hope from the University of Alabama and Dr. Sandra Schneider from the University of South Florida.
-The FDP is a program sponsored by the Government, University, Industry Research Roundtable of the National Academies.
+The Federal Demonstration Partnership is a cooperative initiative among 10 federal agencies and 154 institutional recipients of federal funds for Phase VI.
+Our Chair and Vice-Chair are Richard Seligman from the California Institute of Technology and Dr. Michele Masucci from Temple University.
+The FDP is a program convened by the Government-University-Industry Research Roundtable of the National Academies.
 Its purpose is to reduce the administrative burdens associated with research grants and contracts.
-The interaction between FDP’s 300 or so university and federal representatives takes place in FDP’s 3 annual meetings and, more extensively, in the many collaborative working groups and task forces that meet often by conference calls in order to develop specific work products.
+The interaction between FDP’s 450 or so university and federal representatives takes place in FDP’s 3 annual meetings and, more extensively, in the many collaborative working groups and task forces that meet often by conference calls in order to develop specific work products.

 The FDP is a unique forum for individuals from universities and nonprofits to work collaboratively with federal agency officials to improve the national research enterprise.Learn more...